jimdis/jimdis.github.io/about.md

 ### Training

-Growing up a skinny kid and then a skinny-fat teen inadept at any sports, learning to lift weights in my late teens and managing to put on some modest muscle mass really gave me a confidence boost and changed my outlook on life.
+Growing up a skinny kid and then a skinny-fat teen sucking at sports, learning to lift weights in my late teens and managing to put on some modest muscle mass really gave me a confidence boost and changed my outlook on life.
 From seeing sports and training as something inherently negative that you just have to do, to embracing training as a way to set short-term and long-term goals, get feedback, make adjustments, instill discipline and learn patience.

 ### Misc

 Other stuff I try to find the time to do:

-- PC Gaming (currently playing a lot of Overwatch, but my favorite games are first person RPGs like the Elder Schrolls series and the Fallout series.)
-When I was younger I spent countless hours in classic adventure games like Monkey Island and Simon the Sorcerer and simulators like Transport Tycoon.
+- PC Gaming (currently playing a lot of Overwatch, but my favorite games are first person RPGs like the Elder Scrolls series and the Fallout series.)
+When I was younger I spent countless hours in classic adventure games like Monkey Island and Simon the Sorcerer, and also simulators like Transport Tycoon and Sim City.
 - Music production.
-Currently pretty inactive since it takes too much time, but my DAW of choice is Ableton together with the Push.
-Before that it was Reason (2001-2012) and before that Fast Tracker 2 (1996-2001).
-I have a ton of unfinished tracks but at least I published one on [Soundcloud](https://soundcloud.com/jim-disenstam).
+Currently pretty inactive since it takes too much time, but my DAW of choice is [Ableton Live](https://www.ableton.com/en/live/) together with the Push hardware.
+Before that it was [Reason](https://www.propellerheads.com/en/reason) (2001-2012) and before that [FastTracker 2](https://en.wikipedia.org/wiki/FastTracker_2) (1996-2001).
+I have a ton of unfinished tracks but I plan to publish a bunch of my finished ones on [SoundCloud](https://soundcloud.com/jim-disenstam).
 If you browse old "demoscene" archives you can find my early tracker music under my scene handle ["Polemic"](https://modarchive.org/index.php?request=view_by_moduleid&query=147988).